Keyhole Mitral Valve Replacement Surgery

 Mr Inder Birdi says:

 “Patients with mitral valve disease are often referred for surgical intervention too late in their disease pathway for them to receive the greatest benefit that surgery offers.
-I would like to see patients before they develop atrial fibrillation or high blood pressure, even if they have no symptoms”
+I would like to see patients before they develop atrial fibrillation or high blood pressure, even if they have no symptoms.”

-The Keyhole Heart Clinic: World-Class Mitral Valve Repair Surgeon
+Keyhole Heart Clinic: World-Class Heart Valve Replacement

 Modern solutions for heart conditions are now accessible through The Keyhole Heart Clinic.
-Our clinic is led by Mr. Inderpaul Birdi, a renowned heart surgeon and consultant with over two decades of experience helping patients through complex heart procedures.
+Our clinic is led by Mr Inderpaul Birdi, a renowned heart surgeon and consultant with over two decades of experience helping patients through complex heart procedures.

-Mr. Birdi specialises in keyhole cardiac procedures, which use smaller incisions than traditional surgery.
+Mr Birdi specialises in keyhole cardiac procedures, which use smaller incisions than traditional surgery.
 These include:

-- Keyhole coronary bypass surgery (from single to quadruple bypass)
+Keyhole coronary bypass surgery (from single to quadruple bypass)

 The clinic also provides heart screening services.